openhatch/oh-mainline/docs/contributor/login_team_agreement.rst

 You will not use OpenHatch servers for any unlawful activities whatsoever.

-You will not deliberately interfere with or alter the integrity of the Openhatch servers, by doing any of the following:
+You will not deliberately interfere with or alter the integrity of the OpenHatch servers, by doing any of the following:

 * permitting another individual to use your shell login account;